Why join DART?

 - Must provide documentation for yearly audit.

-- Responsible for all of DART’s facilities, equipment including vehicles, boats and gear.
+- Responsible for all of DART’s facilities and equipment including vehicles, vessels, and gear.

 - The team’s link to the Board of Directors.